 Up until the 1950s, political anthropology was preoccupied with politics in non-Western societies, typically focusing on small-scale, local and regional social bodies, with an interest in questions of authority, coercion, order and stability.
-Initially there was a debate about whether one could even find either politics or power in non-state societies, for lacking centralized structures of control and greater degrees of social equality.
+Initially there was a debate about whether one could even find either politics or power in non-state societies, as they apparently lacked centralized structures of control while possessing greater degrees of social equality.
 Kinship, custom, and contract were some of the dominant ways of understanding power in the so-called non-state, primitive societies.
 Since then, much has changed in political anthropology.

 In contrast to earlier characterizations of stable, local social formations, seen as homogeneous wholes that seemingly existed free of the impact of forces such as colonialism, slavery and the world market, anthropologists have argued in recent decades for different ways of conceptualizing power and its presence.
-One way to reinterpret the presence of power in shaping local politics was to recognize the fact that the “remote” communities anthropologists had been studying had been incorporated into a global system of unequal power relations.
+One way to reinterpret the presence of power in shaping local politics was to recognize the fact that the “remote” communities anthropologists had been studying were in fact incorporated into a global system of unequal power relations.
 Anthropologists became more explicit in their theorizing that they had never actually studied any “non-state society” ethnographically, because by the time they encountered these societies they had long been incorporated by local states, colonial administrations, and the broader forces of empire.
 As a consequence, theory in Political Anthropology began to change.

 Anthropology was also critiqued, both from within the discipline and from without, as itself being the product of empire.
 Anthropology was increasingly revealed as a discipline that experienced its fruition in colonial settings, often directly or indirectly collaborating with colonialism itself.
 The anthropology of politics began to cross over into the politics of anthropology in new and interesting ways.